 In this blog post we explore the primary environmental factors that can affect leaf chain wear-life and the importance of regular leaf chain inspection in ensuring the optimum performance of your materials handling equipment.

-How environment affects leaf chain
+How environment can impact chain wear

 Each specific forklift truck chain application will need to be evaluated for risk, according to the extent of environmental exposure it is subject to and the area in which it operates.

 There are four key environmental conditions that impact on chain wear-life:

 Moisture produces corrosive rusting (or oxidisation of the chain steel) which can lead to a reduction in the strength of the leaf chain through the processes of pitting and cracking.